Mac Basics: Time Machine

 - Complete backups when the Mac is in Power Nap (on compatible Macs).

 Setting up Time Machine backups using an external drive

 Setting up Time Machine is as easy as connecting an external drive to your Mac via Thunderbolt, FireWire or USB.

 If you haven't specified a Time Machine backup device and you connect an external drive, Time Machine will display a dialog similar to this one:

 Note: The "My Backup (489.5 GB)" text in the above example, will be replaced with the name and capacity of the external drive you connect.

 Click "Use as Backup Disk" to confirm you want to use the drive for Time Machine backups.
 Time Machine preferences will then open with this drive selected as your backup destination.

-Check "Encrypt Backup Disk" if you want to encrypt the Time Machine backup external drive using FileVault 2 (OS X Lion and Mountain Lion only).
-Note: If you want to use Encrypt Backup Disk, but the choice is dimmed (grayed out), you'll need to turn on FileVault 2.
+Check "Encrypt Backup Disk" if you want to encrypt the Time Machine backup external drive using FileVault 2 (OS X Lion and later).

 Manually preparing a new disk for Time Machine